 The derivatives landscape has evolved greatly over the past few years, driven by the scale and pace of regulatory change, economic unease and competitive pressures.
 These drivers have heightened the attention on risk technology and operations, forcing firms to re-think their business operating models.

-There has been a great deal of talk about the need for capital markets’ to invest in technology.
-Leveraging better technology can increase flexibility, improve performance, reduce operational risk, and lower costs.
-Firms want to minimize the number of different technologies that are in play, aiming to lower costs and improve resiliency.
-They want to be able to upgrade functionality with minimal operational or organisational interruption in their daily workflow and to avoid punitive project costs.
-Firms that make good choices and manage their technology will be in a significantly better position in terms of operating costs and their ability to measure and manage risk.
+There has been a great deal of talk about the need for capital markets to invest in technology.
+Leveraging better technology can increase flexibility, improve performance, reduces operational risk, and lower costs.
+Firms want to minimise the number of different technologies that are in play, aiming to lower costs and improve resiliency.
+They want to be able to upgrade functionality with minimal operational or organisational interruption to their daily workflow and avoid punitive project costs for what is sometimes limited added value.